TimMouskhelichvili/personal/public/static/markdown/blog/javascript-capitalize-first-letter/en.md

 You can also capitalize the first letter of a string by using the `replace()` function and a regex.

-1. You create the regex that matches the first character (this is the regex: `/./`).
+1. You create a regex that will only match the first character (this is the regex: `/./`).
 2. With the `replace()` function, you uppercase the first character by matching the regex.

 ```javascript